chocolatey/choco-wiki/Moderation.md

 #### Requirements
 New packages must meet the existing package requirements and the following additional requirements.

-- Package naming - if the naming doesn't follow our conventions, it is grounds for rejecting immediately with the suggestion they resubmit with *suggested name*.
+* Package Id naming - if the naming doesn't follow our conventions, it is grounds for rejecting immediately with the suggestion they resubmit with suggested name.
 Note that they may have had prereleases already, and it's still okay to move forward with the rejected status as long as the name of the name of package hasn't been previously approved.
+See https://github.com/chocolatey/choco/wiki/CreatePackages#naming-your-package
-  - suggest the name split if over 25 chars with no -
+  * suggest the id split if over 25 chars with no "-" in the id
-  - flag on "."" in name (unless .portable/.install)
+  * flag on "."" in name (unless .portable/.install)
-- not a package duplicating another existing package
+* Not a package duplicating another existing package

 #### Guidelines
 TDB